START YOUR CLIMBING JOURNEY IN 2024

 A scholarship is for course tuition ONLY.
-Mazamas may cover the cost of your course up to 90% of the course tuition based on factors listed above.
+Mazamas may partially cover the cost of your course based on factors listed above.
 Other costs associated with the course may apply.
-You must have access to a computer, smartphone, or tablet to participate in the course.
-Please see course home page for associated costs and logistics.
-All scholarship awardees will qualify for select course gear at a discounted rate.

-Enrolling in this class involves an application process.
+Enrolling in this program involves an application process.
 After the application period is over, the course committee will select students and notify you if you have been accepted.
-This selection process usually takes one to two weeks.

-When you apply you will enter a credit card for payment upon acceptance into the class.
-If you are accepted, your card will be immediately charged.
+When you apply, you will enter a credit card for payment.
+Your card will be charged only if you are accepted.
 If you are not accepted, your card will not be charged.